cztomczak/cefpython/README.md

 **Next release**

-- New v58 release will be ready very soon
 - To see planned new features or bugs to be fixed in the next release, see the
   [next release](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22next+release%22)